English (Literature Emphasis) DesignationCurriculum

 A Two-Year Degree from CCD Can Lead To a Four-Year Degree from ...

-The Star Journal of Excellence is an online and print journal produced by CCD students every semester.
-The Star is a collection of news stories, photos, illustrations, and essays all submitted, selected, and edited by students.
+The Talon Magazine is an online and print journal produced by CCD students every semester.
+Each semester, Talon journalism student-contributors write feature news stories, interview and profile interesting people, report on emerging trends, and take pictures about topics that matter to CCD students on the Auraria campus.
 All CCD students are encouraged to submit their work for selection.

-In addition, The Star seeks student editors each semester.
-Editors make content decisions, design the journal, use digital platforms to distribute the journal, and promote the physical copies through college events and the Star bulletin board located in the lobby of the Cherry Creek Building.
+In addition, The Talon seeks student editors each semester.
+Editors make content decisions, design the journal, use digital platforms to distribute the journal, and promote the physical copies through college events and the Talon bulletin board located in the lobby of the Cherry Creek Building.

 From 2016 to 2026, employment of writers and authors is projected to grow 8 percent and the employment of education training and library occupations is projected to grow 9 percent, about as fast as the average for all occupations.